What are the day-to-day duties?

 - Domiciliary dentistry will provide the opportunity to visit care homes or patients at home.
 Communication skills and the ability to think on your feet and tailor care to each individual will be key.

-- Prison environments can again be challenging in this role, as patients may have little access to oral health products or education.
+- Prison environments can be challenging in this role, as patients may have little access to oral health products or education.

 - Create a strong CV with your achievements in the correct order.
 Make it no more than two pages and in .doc format